Donald Trump Tweets Congratulations To Just One NFL Draftee — Nick Bosa, Who Called Colin Kaepernick A Clown

 There were more than 100 college football players selected in the NFL Draft through Saturday morning, but only one got a personal congratulations from President Donald Trump — No. 2 overall pick Nick Bosa, who had sparked controversy by calling Colin Kaepernick a “clown.”

-Trump took to Twitter on Saturday morning to offer his best wishes to the Ohio State University pass rusher, who many considered to be the top talent in the NFL Draft.
-Bosa was snagged by the San Francisco 49ers, which could create a bit of complications given Bosa’s statements about a former 49ers quarterback.
+Trump took to Twitter on Saturday morning to offer his best wishes to the Ohio State University pass-rusher, who many considered to be the top talent in the NFL Draft.
+Bosa was snagged by the San Francisco 49ers, which could create a bit of trouble given Bosa’s statements about a former 49ers quarterback.

 Bosa took some heat for a series of controversially and politically charged Twitter posts, including one in which he called Kaepernick a “clown.”
 At the time, Kaepernick was the center of an NFL controversy when he began taking a knee during the national anthem in protest of police brutality against minorities.
-The protest spread to other players in the NFL, and Kaepernick himself was soon out of the league where he filed a lawsuit claiming NFL owners were colluding to keep him from getting another job.
+The protest spread to other players in the NFL, and Kaepernick himself was soon out of the league.
+He filed a lawsuit claiming NFL owners were colluding to keep him from getting another job.
 The league settled out of court.

 After he was drafted, Bosa was asked about the statement and offered an apology for what he said about Kaepernick.